 For this level of information, you need to get down and dirty with code and start building from scratch.
 If you have a developer in your organization who can teach, why not offer a free lunch to him or her while you learn from them?

 For something more methodical, I'd also recommend you check out one of the many online courses available.
 Here are some of the big ones:

 As they say themselves, this is all about learning how to code interactively and for free.
 Reviews are great and I know quite a few HubSpotters who used this tool.

-- w3schools.com - They have a variety of classes for different tools and levels.
+W3 schools have a variety of classes for different tools and levels.
 There is also the option to get certified in your news skill (there is a charge here) so you can show off to your peers!

 Code is part of our Marketing DNA, and even if we don’t need to be able to build sites from scratch, as marketers today, we need to understand how it works to make informed decisions.

 Editor's note: This post was originally published prior in April 2014 but was updated in November 2019 for comprehensiveness.